CoderChirag/DevOps-Learning/readme.md

 -   It provides many powerful features including dynamically loadable modules, robust media support, and extensive integration with other popular software.

 For more details about apache and its implementation, go to [apache2 branch](https://github.com/CoderChirag/DevOps-Learning/tree/apache2)

+# 6. Nginx Web Server

+## Introduction

+-   Nginx is one of the most popular web servers in the world and is responsible for hosting some of the largest and highest-traffic sites on the internet.
+-   It is more resource-friendly than Apache in most cases and can be used as a web server or reverse proxy.

+For more details about apache and its implementation, go to [nginx branch](https://github.com/CoderChirag/DevOps-Learning/tree/nginx)